lars-hoeijmans/pet-sanctuary/PRD.md

 - Safety policy.

 The agent returns a constrained JSON action.
 The orchestrator validates the action before applying it.

+For the Living Room Kernel and initial collaboration slice, use deterministic policies only.
+Add model-backed behavior later behind the same runtime interface.

 ### Acceptance criteria